-The following are the EPA-approved percentages of oxygenates:
+The following are the EPA-approved percentages of oxygenates for non-road vehicles:

-ETHANOL (ethyl or grain alcohol) up to 10% by Volume You may use gasoline containing up to 10% ethanol by volume.
+ETHANOL (ethyl or grain alcohol) up to 10% by volume You may use gasoline containing up to 10% ethanol by volume.
 Gasoline containing ethanol may be marketed under the name "Gasohol".